syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Editing.md

 ### Reset undo redo buffer

-We can reset the undo and redo operation by invoking the `ResetUndoInfo` method of EditControl.
+`ResetUndoInfo` method of EditControl is used to reset the undo and redo operation.

 <table>
 <tr>